Curbside Organics Waste Collection

 Other compostable items include:

-• Clean wood shavings / sawdust.
+• Clean wood shavings / sawdust; Wood Ash.
 Must be bagged in paper bag.

 • Untreated lumber scraps.
 Less then 2" diameter and 12" in length